dariusdinu/entity-resolution/README.md

 # Entity Resolution Project

 ## Overview
-This project focuses on solving an **Entity Resolution** by identifying and grouping potential duplicate companies within a dataset containing real-world company records.
-The main objective is to detect and cluster companies that likely refer to the same entity, despite slight variations in the available information.
+The project aims to identify and correctly group duplicate records of companies within a large dataset.
+The main idea behind its solution is to detect and cluster data entries that are likely to refer to the same entity, giving slight variations in data.

-### 1.Data Preprocessing Pipeline
-- Cleaned raw company data from a `.parquet` file.
-- Applied a series of data enrichment rules:
-  - Filled missing `company_name` by falling back on `company_legal_names` and `company_commercial_names`.
-  - Enriched addresses using `main_address_raw_text` and fallback logic.
+### 1. Data preprocessing
+The first aspect that was taken into consideration was inspecting and refining the dataset.
+This meant inspecting multiple entries and identifying potential faults.
+This resulted in a series of rules that had to be applied:
+- Filling non-existent `company_name` by using the first value of `company_legal_names`.
+If that is not available, the first value of `company_commercial_names` is to be used instead.
+- In case address information from `main_address_raw_text` is not available, `main_street` is to be used instead.
-  - Cleaned domain-related fields (extracting the first value when multiple exist).
+- Extracting the first value of the `domain` data, where multiple values existed.
-- Removed suffixes (e.g., "LLC", "Inc") and standardized key fields for similarity scoring.
+- Removed common company suffixes (e.g., "LLC", "Inc")
-- Handled missing values and standardized country names.
+- Standardized country names with the help of `pycountry` package and `main_country_code`
+- Removed special characters
+- Replaced all other missing values `\N` with `None` in order to align with Python standards

 ### 2. Similarity Calculation
 - Calculated **weighted similarity scores** using: